Evil (1997) is a multi-disciplinary analysis of some of humankind’s oldest and most persistent problems: violence, aggression, and cruelty.

-In one word: evil.
+In one word: an analysis of evil.

 About The Author: Roy Baumeister is an American social psychologist, professor and researcher.